 Rather than having to spend a good chunk of change or take out a small business loan, bloggers nowadays find it easier to simply sell their products online using the platforms provided to them.

-Some websites that are excellent platforms that you can sell your products on include:
+Some websites that are excellent platforms that you can sell your physical and/or digital products on include:

 It’s another great way to make an income.
 Maybe you’re a fashion blogger but also have the expertise to offer styling services.
 Or… you’re a great web designer and you might offer web design services.
 People are looking for help in all kinds of things and you can be the person to provide them while making money at the same time.

 Being successful as a blogger isn’t going to be easy, and it’s not going to be a quick process.
 A blogger needs to incorporate all avenues that income is possible with.
 That means that a blogger needs to take advantage of banner advertising, affiliate programs, sponsored posts, selling their own products and services.
-That, along with updating content regularly and following SEO guidelines, allows a blogger to rise up through the ranks and build a reputation for themselves in the blogging community.
+That, along with updating content regularly, growing their social media platforms and following SEO guidelines, allows a blogger to rise up through the ranks and build a reputation for themselves in the blogging community.

 It’s very easy to get started with blogging and requires very little overhead.
 Get your blog up and running in under 20 minutes with my step-by-step instructions here.
 I have a free 5-day blogging course you can join too that will help you start and launch a successful blog!